karllhughes/learn/_posts/2020-11-08-airtable-publishing-calendar.md

 ---
 layout: post
 title: Creating a Multi-Author Publishing Calendar in Airtable
+description: Airtable is a free content management system that is perfect for managing large blogs with multiple authors.
+Here's how we use it for our publishing calendar.
+categories: tools
+cta: Content Ideas
 author: karl
 date: 2020-11-08
-description: "Airtable is a free content management system that is perfect for managing large blogs with multiple authors.
-Here's how we use it for our publishing calendar."
-categories: tools
 img: /assets/posts/publishing-calendar.png
-cta: Content Ideas
 ---

 If you want to publish new content consistently, you have to plan for it.
 A publishing calendar will help hold you and your writers accountable for delivering content consistently.